 10. Start a Facebook page and a Twitter account for the blog and make it easy for your readers to get to them.
 Use the BIG buttons, people.
 I did not do this before I went viral and I wish I would have.
 The first day I went viral I set up both of these and directed my new fans to them.
 It's just another place where you can connect with your readers.
 I've seen lots of FB pages that only had a few hundred people a few months ago grow to thousands.
 I utilize FB more than Twitter.
 I find that I am more comfortable on FB, but there are other bloggers who are just the opposite.
 It's whatever you want.
 I would also add, get a Pinterest account.
 I pin my blogs and other funny stuff and I get hundreds of hits each day from Pinterest.
 Google + is the new girl in town.
 Try her out too.
 I can't get the hang of circles and I'm tired of trying to master yet another platform, but it's a necessary evil.

-11. Write for larger blogs.
+11. Write for larger blogs or anthologies.
 Contact bigger websites and see if you can guest blog or repost some of your better pieces.
 This was something else I didn't know before.
 There are lots of larger blogs looking for content and you don't need to be a big time blogger to write for them.
 Just contact them and see if they're interested in your "Best Hot Dogs of the Midwest County Fair Season" article.
 You rarely get paid, but you get good exposure for your blog when you're first starting out.
+Julie from Fabulous Blogging has put together a terrific list of places where you can submit your blog.
+Check it out!
 After you're seasoned, make sure you're getting some dollars, dollars.
 No more free milk.
 Make them buy that cow!